Computer Hacking Forensic Investigator v10 (inclusive of certification exam voucher)

 CHFI Program certifies individuals in the specific security discipline of computer forensics from a vendor-neutral perspective.
 The CHFI certification will fortify the application knowledge of anyone who is concerned about the integrity of the network infrastructure.
 This course prepares you for the CHFI 312-49 exam*.

-*When you attend any authorized EC Council training course at Torque IT you will receive the associated ECC examination voucher as part of your course material.
-Your certification examination voucher can be used to book and pay for your certification examination at an Authorized EC Council Testing Center (ETC) only.
-If you are not able to sit your certification examination at Torque IT, and you have no other ETC locally available, you do have the ability to convert your ECC examination voucher into a Pearson VUE or ProctorU examination voucher, at an additional cost in USD$.
+When you attend any authorised EC Council training course at Torque IT you will receive the associated examination voucher as part of your course material.
+Your certification examination voucher can be used to book and pay for your certification examination at an Authorised EC Council Testing Center (ETC) only.
+If you are not able to sit your certification examination at Torque IT, and you have no other ETC locally available, you do have the ability to convert your examination voucher into a Pearson VUE examination voucher (Remote Procuring Services), at an additional cost.

 EC-Council Overview